Angus-C-git/SecSheets/Web/ParameterPollution/ParameterPollution.md

 ## Overview

-+ Involves sending repeated parameters in URLs with diffrent values
++ Involves sending repeated parameters in URLs with different values
 + For example `https://www.domain.com/posts.php?u=http://facebook.com/81738hha&title=foo&u=attacker.domain.com`
-+ Depending on the backend architecture diffrent things will occur in realtion to the repeated parameter
++ Depending on the backend architecture different things will occur in relation to the repeated parameter
 	+ In some cases the first instance of the parameter will be excepted
 	+ In others the last instance of the parameter
 	+ In further casesthe parameters may be concatenated together